0xFableOrg/0xFable/docs/architecture.md

 An alternative solution that we have implemented is to require players to stake their cards in a special contract in order to use them in a game.
 This special contract is `Inventory.sol`.
-Whenever a player transfers a card to the inventory, a "ghost" version of the card is minted (owned by th player) in `InventoryCardsCollection.sol`.
+Whenever a player transfers a card to the inventory, a "ghost" version of the card is minted (owned by the player) in `InventoryCardsCollection.sol`.
 This enables the UI (and other contracts / frontends) to use the usual NFT tools to determine the cards a player owns, which comprises both its regular cards and the cards staked in the inventory.